btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 All the heavy lifting relating to Segwit & Taproot compatibility, address reuse, etc... is done by your BTCPay Server instance.

 You can find this new feature under `Store` > `Integrations`.

-*Please note that this feature requires an active internet connexion in most setups since there's a DNS-type resolution being performed in the background to translate the Lightning Addresses so that you can receive payments.*

 ## **Topup feature expansion**